The Canonical Amoebot Model: Algorithms and Concurrency Control: Asynchronous Hexagon Formation Without Locks

 \item Root amoebots traverse the surface of the forming hexagon clockwise while follower amoebots are pulled by their parents.
 This follows from actions $\alpha_1$, $\alpha_4$, $\alpha_5$, and $\alpha_6$. \end{enumerate}

-In an asynchronous execution of an algorithm that does not use locks, it is possible that an amoebot evaluates its guards based on outdated information.
+In general, asynchronous executions may cause amoebots to incorrectly evaluate their action guards.
 Nevertheless, in the following two lemmas, we show that \algHex\ has the key property that whenever an amoebot thinks an action is enabled, it remains enabled and will execute successfully, even when other actions are executed concurrently.

-\begin{lemma} For any asynchronous execution of the \algHex\ algorithm, if an action $\alpha_i$ is enabled for an amoebot $A$, then $\alpha_i$ will remain enabled for $A$ until $A$ executes an action's operations. \end{lemma} \begin{proof} We use the invariants to prove the claim on an action-by-action basis. \begin{enumerate}[label=$\alpha_{\arabic*}:$, leftmargin=0.75cm] \item If $A$ evaluates the guard of $\alpha_1$ as \true, then it must be an idle or follower amoebot with a seed or retired neighbor.
+\begin{lemma} For any asynchronous execution of the \algHex\ algorithm, if an action $\alpha_i$ is enabled for an amoebot $A$, then $\alpha_i$ stays enabled for $A$ until $A$ executes an action. \end{lemma} \begin{proof} We use the invariants to prove the claim on an action-by-action basis. \begin{enumerate}[label=$\alpha_{\arabic*}:$, leftmargin=0.75cm] \item If $A$ evaluates the guard of $\alpha_1$ as \true, then it must be an idle or follower amoebot with a seed or retired neighbor.
 Invariant~\ref{inv:hex:state} ensures that $A$ remains an idle or follower amoebot, and Invariant~\ref{inv:hex:nomove} ensures its seed or retired neighbor does not move or change state.

 \item If $A$ evaluates the guard of $\alpha_2$ as \true, then it must be an idle amoebot with a follower or root neighbor.
-Invariant~\ref{inv:hex:state} ensures that $A$ remains an idle amoebot, and Invariant~\ref{inv:hex:idleconnect} ensures that any neighbor $A$ has must remain its neighbor while it is idle.
+Invariant~\ref{inv:hex:state} ensures that $A$ remains an idle amoebot, and Invariant~\ref{inv:hex:idleconnect} ensures that its neighbors remain connected to $A$ while $A$ is idle.
 A follower neighbor of $A$ can concurrently change its state to root by $\alpha_1$; however, a root neighbor of $A$ will not change its state while $A$ is idle by Invariant~\ref{inv:hex:idleconnect}.

 \item If $A$ evaluates the guard of $\alpha_3$ as \true, then it must be a contracted root with no idle neighbors and a seed or retired neighbor that indicates that the node $A$ occupies is the next hexagon node.
 Invariants~\ref{inv:hex:state} and~\ref{inv:hex:shape} ensure that $A$ remains a contracted root, Invariant~\ref{inv:hex:nomove} ensures that $A$ cannot gain any idle neighbors, and Invariants~\ref{inv:hex:dir} and~\ref{inv:hex:nomove} ensure that the seed or retired neighbor continues to indicate the node $A$ occupies as the next hexagon node.